jedisct1/aegis-X/README.md

     …
 ```

-Finally, the AEGIS-128X authentication tag is the addition of the independent authentication tags:
+Finally, the AEGIS-128X authentication tag is the addition the AEGIS-128L authentication tags:

 ```
 t ← T[0] ^ T[1] ^ T[2] … ^ T[p-1]